-flux is typically constant on timescales of many years (Peterson, 1993) because it is produced by the narrow line gas located at spatial scales of $\sim \!
-100$ pc, much farther from the BLR, and because the narrow-line region gas density is so low, that the recombination time scale is also very long.
-All the data analyzed here are calibrated by scaling the observed [O III] $\lambda 5007$ line flux to an absolute [O III] flux measurement based on spectrophotometric observations (see Table 2.2 for references).
+In reverberation-mapping studies, it is common to use the $[O III]\lambda\lambda4959, 5007$ line emission as an internal flux calibrator to place the spectra on an absolute flux scale.
+Internal flux calibration is necessary to account for varying atmospheric transparency, seeing conditions and potential slit losses due to seeing changes during the observations.
+The internal flux calibration is based on the assumption that the [O III] line emission is constant over the variability time scale (~days to weeks) of the broad line emission.
+This is a reasonable assumption because the [O III] line flux is typically constant on timescales of many years (Peterson, 1993) because it is produced by the narrow line gas located at spatial scales of ~100 pc, much farther from the BLR, and because the narrow-line region gas density is so low, that the recombination time scale is also very long.
+All the data analyzed here are calibrated by scaling the observed [O III] $\lambda5007$ line flux to an absolute [O III] flux measurement based on spectrophotometric observations (see Table 3.2 for references).
 Correction of the calibrated flux densities for reddening and host galaxy contribution is addressed in §2.2.1 and §2.2.1, respectively.